Vincent0103/battleship/README.md

 ### TODO

-- check for adjacent hits whenever ai hit a part of the boat
+- Fix bad on grid hover red border error when placing a ship